MarkusH/blog/content/Development/2014-09-16__en__django-17-data-migrations-done-right.rst

 ----------------------------------------

 Apart from the ``RunSQL`` operation Django 1.7 comes with a ``RunPython`` operation.
-This allows you to inject custom Python function do be run during a forwards or a backwards migration.
+This allows you to run custom Python function during a forwards or a backwards migration.

 ``RunPython`` accepts 1 to 3 arguments: ``code``, ``reverse_code`` and
 ``atomic``. ``code`` is require and accepts any callable with two arguments, so